 - A. Submit crime statistics to the United States Department of Education; - B. Maintain a daily crime log (open to public inspection); - C. Issue campus alerts to timely warn the College community when there is information that a Clery Act Crime has occurred that represents a serious or ongoing threat to campus safety; - D. Issue emergency notifications upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
 The College tests the emergency notification procedure bi-annually. - E. Publishes and maintains an Annual Security Report containing safety and security related policy statements and statistics of Clery Act Crimes occurring on College Property.
-To prepare the Annual Security Report, the College collects, classifies, and counts crime reports and crime statistics.
+To prepare the Annual Security Report, the College collects, classifies and counts crime reports and crime statistics.
 The Annual Security Report is available on the College's website and hard copies are available through the Office of Student Services for inspection.

-Adopted: 11-07-2017 Revised: 02-06-2025
+Adopted: 8-14-2017 Revised: 02-06-2025

-Legal Reference: 20 U.S.C. § 1092(f); 34 C.F.R. § 668.46; The Handbook for Campus Safety and http://www2.ed.gov/admins/lead/safety/handbook.pdf)
+Legal Reference: 20 U.S.C. § 1092(f); 34 C.F.R. § 668.46; The Handbook for Campus Safety and Security Reporting (U.S. Department of Education, available at:

+http://www2.ed.gov/admins/lead/safety/handbook.pdf)